sksk577/Hello-World---Hard/README.md

 ```
 ```
 Cards having red or blue band, they are called 'Tthi'.
-Cards having birds, animals, insects, they are called 'youlkkot'.
+Cards having birds, animals, insects, they are called 'Youlkkot'.
 The rest of cards, they are called 'Phe'.

 These cards are setting specific positon:
 'Gwang' : left
 'Tthi' : bottom of center
-'youlkkot' : upper 'Tthi'(not above 'Tthi')
+'Youlkkot' : upper 'Tthi'(not above 'Tthi')
 'Phe' : leftest position

-Set four cards on the floor -> Give five cards to another player -> Bring five cards -> Set four cards on the floor -> Give five cards to another player -> Bring five cards -> Pile up the rest of cards at the center : between you and another player.
+Set four cards on the floor -> Give five cards to another player -> Bring five cards ->' Set four cards on the floor -> Give five cards to another player -> Bring five cards -> Pile up the rest of cards at the center -  between you to another player.

+In your turn, you can set one card in your hand on the floor.

+If three 'Gwang' cards are gathered, you get 3 points.
+If 'Be' card is in that cards, you get 2 points.
+If any four 'Gwang' cards are gathered, you get 4 points.
+If any five 'Gwang' cards are gathered, you get 15 points.

+If three 'Tthi' cards are gathered, you get 3 points.
+These cards must have same color of band.
+If three 'Tthi' that have red band without words, you get 3 points.
+If any five 'Tthi' cards are gathered, you get 1 points. six cards = 2 points, seven cards = 3 points....

+If any ten 'Phe' cards are gathered, you get 1 points. eleven cards = 2 points, twelve cards = 3 points....
+In these cards,
+* 'Ttong' card(11st card) that has red color, this card is 2 points.
+* 9th card is 2 points.
+This card also can use 'Youlkkot' card.
+* 12nd card that has red color, this card is 2 points.
+* If another player's ten 'Phe' cards are gathered, while a number of yours are lower than seven, Points that another player will get are doubled.

+If any five 'Youlkkot' cards are gathered, you get 1 point. six cards = 2 points....
+* If three 'Youlkkot' cards that have a bird picture are gathered, you get 5 points.
+* If any seven 'Youlkkot' cards are gathered, Points that you will get are doubled.

+Player that get 7 point first is winner of that game.

+If you want to know about matgo, please ask about matgo to your korean friends.
 ```

 *Lottery_2.py*
 ```
 This program is gambler simulation program containing daylotto.py, Matgo.py, etc.